 Caretaker of the Bookworm

-Note: These characters belong to J.K.
-Rowling, not me.
-Set kinda in the beginning of Chamber of Secrets, by the way.This is a rather late birthday present for xakemii—Happy birthday, Kimmy~!
-Read, review, and enjoy! ;)
+Note: The Harry Potter characters belong to J.K.
+Rowling, not to me.
+Set kind of in the beginning of Chamber of Secrets.This is a rather late birthday present for xakemii—Happy birthday, Kimmy~!
+Read, review, and enjoy!

 "…buck-toothed, bushy-haired know-it-all…"

 "Seamus, come off it.
 She means well, really…"

 "I never wanted anuther Mother here with me at school, Dean!"

 "She does need to get a bit of a life…"

 "What, Parvati?
 So what that she was with Harry last year when that whole thing with the Philosopher's Stone went down?
 It doesn't undo her nagging and annoying personality."